 Rub a lime wedge on the outside of a Collins glass, coat with kosher salt, and set aside.

 Add the tequila, Cointreau, carrot juice, orange juice, cilantro simple syrup, lime juice and jalapeno slices into a shaker with ice, and shake until well-chilled.

 Double-strain into the prepared Collins glass over fresh ice.

 Garnish with a lime wheel.

 *Cilantro simple syrup: Combine 1 cup white sugar and 1 cup water in a small saucepan.
-Simmer until sugar dissolves, then remove from the heat.
+Simmer until the sugar dissolves, then remove from the heat.
 Add 1 cup loosely packed cilantro, muddle gently, and let steep for 40 minutes.
-Strain out solids, and store the syrup in the refrigerator for up to 1 week.
+Strain out the solids, and store the syrup in the refrigerator for up to 1 week.